 PGA Tour foils Bryson DeChambeau’s big plan at the Players

 Many of Bryson DeChambeau’s grandiose plans often do come to fruition, but sometimes he’s just saying things to say them.
-At the Players Championship in March, DeChambeau saying he thought about driving it down the ninth hole from the 18th tee was very likely the latter.
+At the Players Championship in March, DeChambeau saying he thought about driving it down the ninth hole to play the 18th at TPC Sawgrass was very likely the latter.
 But the PGA Tour took action anyway, putting in internal out of bounds left of the lake at 18 to stop DeChambeau from getting too aggressive.

 • • •

 Viktor Hovland gets two-shot penalty thanks to ... his mother?

 On Thursday at the Players Championship, on the par-4 15th at TPC Sawgrass, Viktor Hovland moved his ball mark on the green so it would be out of the putting line of one of his playing competitors.
 Hovland proceeded to move it back—or at least he thought he did—finished out the hole and wound up signing for a two-under 70.
 But during a phone conversation with his mother after the round, she asked him if he’d be penalized for what happened at the 15th green.
 He had no idea what she was talking about, only to discover that when he moved his mark back, he did so in the wrong direction and not back to its original spot, violating Rule 14-7.
 Moms do, indeed, know best, even when they are messing with your livelihood (Hovland added two shots to his Thursday score and eventually went on to miss the cut).